mustafaoezkan/mustafaoezkan.com.tr/src/data/about.md

 # Intro

-I'm currently a Software Engineer at Huawei.
-Though I have more experience on the frontend side, I've worked across the backend, mobile, and cloud environments, contributing to a variety of projects.
-My journey has exposed me to diverse technologies, and I continue to explore and grow across different tech domains.
+I'm an Expert Software Engineer at Yapı Kredi Technology.
+I work on core banking systems, particularly focusing on time deposit application development.
+My stack includes Java Spring Boot, React.js, and Oracle.
+I’m also involved in large-scale architectural transformation efforts—helping migrate monolithic applications to microservices.

-# Ongoing Projects at Huawei
+# Ongoing Projects at Yapı Kredi Technology

-#### HMS Core
+#### Core Banking (Time Deposit Application Development)
-In this project, I am part of the team working on Huawei Mobile Service Kits, which serve around 5 million users.
-I help build React Native plugins for different kits such as Location Kit, Account Kit, ADS Kit, and so on.
-I work with Java and React Native.<br><br>

-#### Internal Projects
-I’m also part of a project where we are developing an internal system.
-Here, I play a full-stack role using both React and Java Spring Boot, which has allowed me to strengthen my backend development skills.

-# Past Projects at Huawei

-#### Dynamic Tag Manager (DTM)
-I contributed to the Huawei Dynamic Tag Manager (similar to Google Tag Manager).
-My role involved coordinating with vendors to integrate their products into the DTM platform, as well as managing and refining the scripts.
-I used JavaScript throughout the process, working in tag analysis, customer communication, script optimization, and system integration.
-It was a hands-on project where I also prepared documentation.<br><br>

-#### Astrograph
-I worked on an open-source graph library from scratch.
-My focus was on adding JSON support so that users could export and import graph objects in JSON format.
-It gave me great experience with both JavaScript and TypeScript for library development.
-On the demo side, I utilized Vue.js and React.js.<br><br>

-#### AppCube
-On this project, I played a full-stack role.
-I worked on everything from payment system integrations to mobile web views and REST API integrations.
-The technologies I mainly used here were Vue.js and TypeScript.<br><br>

-#### EBG Partner
-This was a challenging project involving a large-scale education platform used in many countries (200,000 ICT Academy students annually across 170+ countries).
-As a frontend developer using Vue.js, I worked on solving bugs, building new features, and integrating backend APIs into the frontend.
+As part of the Time Deposit Application Development team, I develop and maintain deposit-related applications using Java Spring Boot, React.js, and Oracle.
+I play an active role in transforming legacy monolithic systems into scalable microservices.
+In addition to full stack development, I write unit tests (JUnit, Mockito), design REST APIs, and work with batch job automation using UC4 in a regulated banking environment.

 # Past Experiences

+#### Huawei - HMS Core

+Contributed to Huawei Mobile Services (HMS) Core SDKs, building React Native plugins for modules like Location Kit, Account Kit, and ADS Kit.
+These services reach around 5 million users.
+I worked with Java and React Native.

+#### Huawei - Internal Projects

+Worked in a full-stack role to develop internal enterprise systems using React and Java Spring Boot, strengthening my backend development experience.

+#### Huawei - Dynamic Tag Manager (DTM)

+Supported the development of Huawei’s Dynamic Tag Manager, coordinating vendor integrations and optimizing script performance.
+Used vanilla JavaScript for tag handling, customer collaboration, and documentation.

+#### Huawei - Astrograph

+Helped develop an open-source graph visualization library from scratch.
+Focused on adding JSON import/export support.
+Used JavaScript and TypeScript for the core library, with Vue.js and React.js in the demo layer.

+#### Huawei - AppCube

+Played a full-stack role, working on payment integrations, REST APIs, and mobile web views.
+Technologies included Vue.js and TypeScript.

+#### Huawei - EBG Partner

+Contributed as a frontend developer on a global education platform used by over 200,000 students across 170+ countries.
+Worked with Vue.js to fix bugs, develop features, and integrate APIs.

 #### CTech Internship

-During my university years, I worked as a mobile developer at CTech, where I developed a mobile application that streamed live video using the RTMP protocol.
-Flutter was the main technology I worked with in this project.<br><br>
+Built a live-streaming mobile app using Flutter and the RTMP protocol during my university internship.

 #### University IT Internship

-I also interned at my university’s IT department, working as a full-stack developer.
-I built an inventory management system using PostgreSQL, React, and Node.js (Express).<br><br>
+Worked as a full-stack developer to build an inventory management system using PostgreSQL, React, and Node.js (Express).

 #### Kindergarten Management System

-Along with a group of friends, I developed a kindergarten management system during my university days.
-I worked on both frontend and backend sides.
-The frontend was built with React, while the backend was in Golang.
-We used PostgreSQL as the database.
+Developed a full-stack kindergarten management system with React (frontend), Golang (backend), and PostgreSQL (database) as a university group project.

 # Hobbies & Interests

 In my free time, I enjoy walking, trying new foods, and exploring new places.
-I also love watching series—my favorite is Better Call Saul.
-I’m a huge fan of gaming as well, particularly Rocket League and Rainbow Six Siege.
+I love watching TV shows—*Better Call Saul* is my favorite—and I’m a big fan of gaming, especially *Rocket League* and *Rainbow Six Siege*.